cpbotha/cpbotha.github.io/content/posts/2021/whv-232-side-project-smorgasbord/index.md

 Nuremburg](/2020/02/23/weekly-head-voices-189-all-systems-green/#the-whole-cpbothanet-hive-has-been-migrated-to-a-small-hetzner-server)), they will pull the plug.

-Even if they don't do so immediately, cpbotha.net's domain registrar will for related reasons unplug the domain as it work, rendering this site unreachable.
+Even if they don't do so immediately, cpbotha.net's domain registrar will for related reasons unplug the domain as it were, rendering this site unreachable.

 Now that I think about this some more, the shadowy company paying for all of this has been setup in a pretty robust fashion.
 It's not quite [Accelerando](https://en.wikipedia.org/wiki/Accelerando)